You can choose between lots of media to Improve Your Trading Career. In 2020 Podcasts are one of the best

 will work fine too.

-From 2019, Google itself give some of the best Podcast direcly in the result page.
-You can see there many of the following.
+From 2019, Google itself give some of the best Podcast direcly in the result page (you can see there many of the following).
+During 2020, the company itself has developed its own tool where you can listen to a selection of the best podcasts (we have already filtered those related to day trading).

-In order to help you, we embedded some Podcast and put links into the logos (you have only to click them) for the others.
+In order to help you, we embedded some webcast and put links into the logos (you have only to click them) for the others.
+In the list below you will find both day trading podcasts for beginners and more experienced stock traders.

 Freakonomics is a podcast by Steven Dubner who came to fame after authoring a book by the same name.
 The book is highly regarded by many people around the world especially for expressing economics in a simple language.